WebAudio/web-audio-api/explainer/user-selectable-render-size.md

 However, if WebAudio rendered 192 frames at a time, the CPU usage would remain constant, and more complex graphs could be rendered because the peak CPU would be same as the average.
-This does increase latency a bit, but since Android is already using a size of 192, there is no actual additional latency.
+This does increase latency compared to a native size of 128, but since
+Android is already using a size of 192, there is no actual additional latency.

 Finally, some applications do not need these low latency requirements, and may